How to Fix PS4 Database Is Corrupted Error?

 [IMPORTANT]:

-- The capacity of drive should be enough to store PS4 OS file.
+• The capacity of the drive should be enough to store PS4 OS files.

-2. Open the USB drive, and create a folder with name PS4.
+2. Open the USB drive, and create a folder with the name PS4.

-3. Inside PS4 folder, create another folder and name it as UPDATE.
+3. Inside the PS4 folder, create another folder and name it as UPDATE.

 [ATTENTION]: Use the exact nomenclature for folders as named above.

-4. Browse internet to download the OS from official PlayStation website.
+4. Browse the internet to download the OS from the official PlayStation website.

-[NOTE]: Make sure that you download the OS file in USB drive under UPDATE folder that you’ve created.
-The name of downloaded file would be PS4UPDATE.PUP
+[NOTE]: Make sure that you download the OS file to a USB drive under the UPDATE folder that you’ve created.
+The name of the downloaded file would be PS4UPDATE.PUP

-5. Remove the USB drive safely from computer
+5. Remove the USB drive safely from the computer

-7. Connect controller to the console via USB cable
+7. Connect the controller to the console via a USB cable

 8. Connect the USB drive on which you have PUP file